great hero nanny of the maroons

 Until I visited Accompong Maroon Town, I thought I knew all there was to know about the Maroons in Jamaica.
 So when my kids, and a couple of friends took the drive with me up into St. Elizabeth's Cockpit Country, I was looking forward to the view more than anything else.

-great hero nanny of the maroons Viewaccompong Turning inland at Tombstone in Lacovia, it was a pleasant 20 minute drive through Newton and Maggotty.
+Turning inland at Tombstone in Lacovia, it was a pleasant 20 minute drive through Newton and Maggotty.
 The last 15 minutes were challenging.
 The road was as awful as the view was fabulous, but my car, a true Jamaican, has yet to meet the pothole it can't handle.
 The bad road brought home to me how hard it would have been for the British to penetrate Maroon territory with no road at all.

 That's when I realised the difference between reading history, and feeling history come alive.